Karambir Nain

 Project Setup

-Activate correct python version using asdf asdf local python 3.11.4.
-This creates a .tool-versions file in local directory so in-future it automatically picks correct version.
+Activate the correct Python version using asdf: asdf local python 3.11.4.
+This creates a .tool-versions file in the local directory so in the future it automatically picks the correct version.
 This file can be committed to git as well.

-Create and use virtualenv using built-in venv package via bash aliases
+Create and use virtual environments using the built-in venv package via bash aliases:

 alias cv='python -m venv .venv'

-Poetry can also be used to create and activate virtualenv automatically using poetry run commands.
-Configure poetry with:
+Poetry can also be used to create and activate virtual environments automatically using poetry run commands.
+Configure Poetry with:

 poetry config virtualenvs.create true